preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 **Client-side:**

 You are no longer allowed to add audit log from client-side, which is also not a best practice.
 Audit log must be added during an action flow on server-side so that client cannot bypass it.

+## Create Page

+**Normal page or Default Variation page:**

+To create normal/default variation page, you are no longer allowed to input `Security Resource Id`.
+It will be handled internally.

+To create non-default variation page, you have to update to use the new api

+**Server-side:**

+IPageService - `CreatePageAsync`

+**Client-side:**

+PagesStore - `createPageWithVariation` action

 ## Delete Page